BMW N74: N74B66TU

 2016 saw the introduction of the 6.6 liter N74 V12 variant to the BMW 7-series along with some Technical Updates (TU) for reliability.
-The facelifted 2020 models saw power reduced in the EU market to 430kW (577 bhp) due to emission regulations.
-This was partially compensated with an increase in torque to 850Nm (627 lb-ft).
-US models enjoyed the bump in torque with horsepower remaining close to the previous level at 600 bhp.
-Although the flagship 7-series was marked m760i in the USA and m760Li is some markets, all N74B66TU V12 powered 7-series were long wheelbase (G12); there was no short wheelbase (G11) variant offered world wide.
+The facelifted 2020 models saw power reduced in the EU market to 430 kW due to the integration of Otto particle filters in the exhaust to meet emissions standards.
+This was partially compensated with an increase in torque to 850 Nm.
+US models enjoyed the bump in torque, with horsepower remaining close to the previous level at 600 bhp.
+Although the flagship 7-series was marked M760i in the USA and M760Li in some markets, all N74B66TU V12 powered 7-series were long wheelbase (G12); there was no short wheelbase (G11) variant offered worldwide.